 To provide homes to qualified Navajo Veterans.

-The purpose of the Department of Navajo Veterans Affairs (DNVA) is to identify, assess and prioritize the housing,
+The purpose of the Navajo Nation Veterans Administration is to identify, assess and prioritize the housing,

 health care, transportation and financial needs of Navajo Veterans, Surviving Spouses of Navajo Veterans, and